Volunteer for Project Home

 You will have training and support!
 If you have not participated in the past, you will be offered a brief training session.
 You work with a team.
 Each evening a staff person from Interfaith Action – Project Home will greet you and the families and you will be paired with an experienced volunteer.
 There is professional staff available by phone and written instructions for almost any situation or emergency.

 Sign up online today!

 This team addresses the affordable housing crisis through policy work, direct service and education.
 Contact the Affordable Housing Ministry Team via Lisa Friedman at the Church Office.

-Homeless families spend the day at the Family Place, a shelter in downtown St. Paul.
+Families served through Project Home spend the day at The Family Place, a day center in downtown St. Paul.
 There are many volunteer opportunities there, including and cooking meals for families and providing activities for the children.
-For more information contact volunteer coordinator Bob Fallatt by email at firstname.lastname@example.org.
-Visit the Family Place website at: http://famplace.org/
+For more information contact volunteer coordinator Mary Walde at email@example.com.
+Visit The Family Place website at: http://famplace.org/

 We support and participate in Habitat for Humanity with a two week building project each year in late spring.
 For more information on this opportunity contact Chuck Griggs by email at firstname.lastname@example.org.
 Visit the Twin Cities Habitat for Humanity website at: http://www.tchabitat.org/